Banate vs. Philippine Countryside Rural Bank

 Doctrines

-- Novation — The extinguishment of an existing obligation and its replacement with a new one, requiring: (1) a previous valid obligation; (2) an agreement of all parties concerned to a new contract; (3) extinguishment of the old obligation; and (4) birth of a valid new obligation.
-The Court found the second requisite lacking due to absence of authority.
+- Novation (Extinctive) — A mode of extinguishing an obligation by substituting a new one, requiring four essential requisites: (1) a previous valid obligation; (2) an agreement of all parties concerned to a new contract; (3) the extinguishment of the old obligation; and (4) the birth of a valid new obligation.
+The SC held the second requisite was absent because the corporate agent lacked authority to bind the principal to a new contract.

 Key Excerpts

-- "The principal's liability, however, is limited only to third persons who have been led reasonably to believe by the conduct of the principal that such actual authority exists, although none was given.
-In other words, apparent authority is determined only by the acts of the principal and not by the acts of the agent."
+- "Apparent authority is determined only by the acts of the principal and not by the acts of the agent."

-- "Being a mere branch manager alone is insufficient to support the conclusion that Mondigo has been clothed with 'apparent authority' to verbally alter terms of written contracts..."
+- "Being a mere branch manager alone is insufficient to support the conclusion that [he] has been clothed with 'apparent authority' to verbally alter terms of written contracts..."

-- "It is a settled rule that persons dealing with an agent are bound at their peril, if they would hold the principal liable, to ascertain not only the fact of agency but also the nature and extent of the agent's authority, and in case either is controverted, the burden of proof is upon them to establish it."
+- "Persons dealing with an agent are bound at their peril, if they would hold the principal liable, to ascertain not only the fact of agency but also the nature and extent of the agent's authority..."

 Precedents Cited

 - San Juan Structural and Steel Fabricators, Inc. v.
-Court of Appeals, G.R.
-No. 129459, September 29, 1998 — Cited regarding the burden of proof on persons dealing with agents to ascertain the nature and extent of authority.
+Court of Appeals — Cited for the rule that the burden of proving an agent’s authority rests upon the person dealing with the agent.

 Provisions

-- Article 1292 of the Civil Code — Provides that novation must be declared in unequivocal terms or that the old and new obligations be incompatible.
+- Article 1292 of the Civil Code — Requires novation to be declared in unequivocal terms or that the old and new obligations be on every point incompatible with each other; cited to emphasize that novation cannot be lightly presumed.

-- Section 23 of the Corporation Code — Provides that corporate powers are exercised by the board of directors.
+- Section 23 of the Corporation Code — Corporate powers are exercised by the board of directors; the basis for holding that the branch manager lacked authority to modify the mortgage contract without board delegation.